Tennessee State Route 357

-State Route 357 (SR 357) is a 2.55 mi, north-south state highway in Sullivan County, Tennessee.
-A four-lane divided highway, the route serves as a connector route from Interstate 81 (I-81) to the Tri-Cities Regional Airport, and is known as Airport Parkway.
-It was constructed in conjunction with I-81, and was completed in 1975.
+State Route 357 (SR 357) is a 2.55 mi, north–south state route in Sullivan County, Tennessee.
+A four-lane divided highway, the route serves as a connector road from the Tri-Cities Regional Airport to Interstate 81 (I-81) and is known as Airport Parkway.
+It was constructed in conjunction with I-81 and was completed in 1975.
 The state assumed maintenance of the road in 1983, designating it as SR 357.
+Two proposed extensions of the road received significant public opposition and were ultimately indefinitely deferred in favor of other road improvements.